 Procedure for dealing with complaints of misconduct

-- 40. Complaints of misconduct relating to legal practitioners, candidate legal practitioners or juristic entities must be lodged with the Regional Council having jurisdiction and dealt with in the manner and form determined in the rules by - - (a) the Transitional Council; or - (b) the Council after the date referred to in section 121(4), as may be required from time to time.
+53. Complaints of misconduct relating to legal practitioners, candidate legal practitioners or juristic entities must be lodged with the Regional Council and dealt with in the manner and form determined by the Council in the rules.

 Disciplinary hearing